 - Take personal responsibility.
 Be aware of what is going on around you, behind you and ahead.
 Don’t blindly follow at road junctions, roundabouts or round sharp bends.

-- Support/encourage those who are having an “off” day or is struggling – we have a “no drop policy”.
+- Support/encourage those who are having an “off” day or are struggling – we have a “no drop policy”.